cogini/ansible-role-users/README.md

 * Developers

 Developers may need to access the deploy or app user account to look at the logs and debug it.
 We add the ssh keys for developers to the accounts, allowing them to log in via ssh.

 * Project users

 These users are like admins, but don't have sudo.
 An example might be an account for a customer to be able to log in and run queries against the db, but they don't need admin rights.
-Group permissions may give them access to e.g. log files for the app.
+You can give them permissions to e.g. access the log files for the app by adding them to the app group and setting file permissions.

 # Configuration

-By default, the role does nothing.
+By default, this role does nothing.
 You need to add configuration vars to have it do something.
 That would normally be via group vars, e.g.
 `inventory/group_vars/app-servers`, a `vars` section in a playbook, or a combination.

+You can have different settings on a host or group level to e.g. give developers login access in the dev environment but not on prod.

 ## App accounts